vmware/vic-product/docs/user_doc/vic_vsphere_admin/plugin_verify_deployment.md

 **Procedure**

 1. In the vSphere Web Client Home page, select **Hosts and Clusters**.
-2. Expand the hierarchy of vCenter Server objects to navigate to the VCH resource pool.
+2. Expand the hierarchy of vCenter Server objects to navigate to the VCH resource pool or folder.
-3. Expand the VCH resource pool and select the VCH endpoint VM.
+3. Expand the VCH resource pool or folder and select the VCH endpoint VM.
 4. Click the **Summary** tab for the VCH endpoint VM and scroll down to the VCH portlet.

 **Result**